U.S.-Saudi Arabia sign immediate $110B arms deal

 Jared Kushner, the president's son-in-law and senior adviser in the administration, reportedly took a hands-on approach early on in the arms deal negotiations, calling Lockheed Martin CEO Marillyn Hewson to see if anything could be done about the price of a sophisticated radar system.
 She told him she'd look into it, according to a New York Times account.

+The arms deal, however, may receive pushback from human rights organizations who have previously called out Saudi Arabia for actions taken in Yemen that they say violate human rights.
+These new weapons beg questions about how Saudi Arabia will use the equipment going forward.

-The arms announcement comes amid new private sector agreements after U.S. and Saudi Arabian companies gathered Tuesday for a Saudi-U.S. CEO Forum here.
+The arms announcement also comes amid new private sector agreements after U.S. and Saudi Arabian companies gathered Tuesday for a Saudi-U.S. CEO Forum.

 A statement released by the 2017 Riyahd Summit applauded other agreements with GE and Dow Chemical as achieving "the goal of creating jobs and driving economic diversification" and providing jobs in the country, "cementing partnerships for generations to come."